Seahawks stuff Newton on final play, beat Patriots 35-30 - WHIZ News

 Wilson was masterful on the other side, completing 21 of 28 passes for 288 yards.
 It was his fourth career game with five touchdown passes.
 Tyler Lockett, DK Metcalf, David Moore, Freddie Swain and Chris Carson all took turns celebrating in the end zone.
 Carson was the last, running under a 18-yard rainbow toss from Wilson against the blitz with 4:32 left to give the Seahawks a 35-23 lead.

-But Newton wasn’t done.
+The entire night in a normal setting would have left CenturyLink Field shaking with delirium, especially after the final play.
+But the stadium built for noise was empty due to the COVID-19 pandemic, leaving fans to celebrate Seattle improving to 2-0 for the second straight year at home.

+Newton did his best to spoil any celebration.
 His second TD run pulled New England to 35-30 with 2:16 left.
 It was his eighth career game with at least two rushing TDs, setting an NFL record.

 New England held the Seahawks to a three-and-out after Seattle threw on third-and-1 and Wilson couldn’t connect with Lockett on a deep shot.